Religious Education

 We encourage the children to behave in a manner which reflects Gospel values, thus reflecting our school motto – ‘Strength and Gentleness’

-Our Religious Education Curriculum identifies the Catholic school as a place where students are offered experiences of Catholic discipleship, and suggests ways that schools can promote those experiences in everyday school life.
-Teachers follow the Broken Bay K-12 Religious Education Curriculum which describes the Aims, the Objectives and the expected Outcomes of Religious Education in the classroom.
-The teaching and learning modules contained within the curriculum describe the expected learning outcomes, in addition to the Biblical and Catechism references, theological and education backgrounds and suggest ways that contemporary pedagogy could be incorporated into the teaching of Religious Education.
+Our Religious Education Curriculum identifies the Catholic school as a place where students are offered experiences of Catholic discipleship and suggests ways that schools can promote those experiences in everyday school life.
+Teachers follow the Broken Bay K-12 Religious Education Curriculum which provides students with opportunities for engaging and challenging learning experiences.
+The curriculum and syllabus have been developed from Foundational Principles of encounter, accompaniment and transformation.

 There are regular opportunities for students and their families to celebrate the Eucharist through class masses, school masses and family mass celebrations.
-Prayer is a very important part of each school day and children are taught how to pray using various forms of prayer.
-Each room has its personal prayer table and we pray together the School Prayer at morning assembly.
+Prayer is an important part of each school day and children are taught how to pray using various forms of prayer.
+Each room has its personal prayer table, and we pray together the School Prayer at morning assembly as well as the Angelus each day at noon.